deepmaterials/slmat/README.md

 Notes:

+1. If the demo takes longer to start, it maybe due to caching issue, try it in a private/in-cognito tab.
+2. Unlike `pip install` in usual jupyterlab, SLMat uses `piplite`/`micropip` package as shown in the demos.
-1. Any publicly available/hosted notebook can be launched with SLMat using `fromURL` function: [`https://deepmaterials.github.io/slmat/lab?fromURL=`](https://deepmaterials.github.io/slmat/lab?fromURL=), e.g., [`https://deepmaterials.github.io/slmat/lab?fromURL=https://raw.githubusercontent.com/knc6/jarvis-tools-notebooks/master/jarvis-tools-notebooks/Analyzing_data_in_the_JARVIS_DFT_dataset.ipynb`](https://deepmaterials.github.io/slmat/lab?fromURL=https://raw.githubusercontent.com/knc6/jarvis-tools-notebooks/master/jarvis-tools-notebooks/Analyzing_data_in_the_JARVIS_DFT_dataset.ipynb)
+3. Any publicly available/hosted notebook can be launched with SLMat using `fromURL` function: [`https://deepmaterials.github.io/slmat/lab?fromURL=`](https://deepmaterials.github.io/slmat/lab?fromURL=), e.g., [`https://deepmaterials.github.io/slmat/lab?fromURL=https://raw.githubusercontent.com/knc6/jarvis-tools-notebooks/master/jarvis-tools-notebooks/Analyzing_data_in_the_JARVIS_DFT_dataset.ipynb`](https://deepmaterials.github.io/slmat/lab?fromURL=https://raw.githubusercontent.com/knc6/jarvis-tools-notebooks/master/jarvis-tools-notebooks/Analyzing_data_in_the_JARVIS_DFT_dataset.ipynb)
-2. More detailed documentation development is still work in progress, feedback/suggestions are welcome using [GitHub issues](https://github.com/deepmaterials/slmat/issues/new)
+4. More detailed documentation development is still work in progress, feedback/suggestions are welcome using [GitHub issues](https://github.com/deepmaterials/slmat/issues/new)